Buyer's Guide — 2026

 A boutique hotel needs eight features at minimum: (1) reservation calendar with drag-and-drop, (2) check-in/out and guest folio, (3) housekeeping and room status, (4) channel manager for Booking.com/Expedia/Airbnb, (5) direct booking engine on the hotel website, (6) restaurant or breakfast POS if applicable, (7) reporting (RevPAR, ADR, occupancy), and (8) fiscal/legal compliance for the country of operation.

-Cloudbeds vs Mews — which is better for a boutique hotel?
+All-in-one bundle vs automation-first PMS — which is better for a boutique hotel?

 Can a boutique hotel run on free PMS software?

-Free PMS options exist (Cloudbeds Lite, Hotelogix free tier, eZee Reservation free) but typically lack channel manager, fiscal compliance, payment processing or restaurant POS.
+Free PMS tiers exist, but they typically lack channel manager, fiscal compliance, payment processing or restaurant POS.
 For a properly licensed and operating boutique hotel — especially in regulated markets like Albania, Italy or Greece — a paid PMS is required to comply with eInvoicing and tax authority reporting.

 Does BESA OS work for boutique hotels outside Albania?